madeleine2086/pp5-backend/README.md

 This repository is the backend API utilising the Django REST Framework(DRF).

-The React frontend repository can be found //link//
+The React frontend project repository can be found [// here //](https://pp5-front-6b1f4631509a.herokuapp.com/)

 <br />

 ## Database Schema